fossabot/hydrusrv/README.md

 [
   {
     "name": <name of the tag>
-    "files": <amount of files having the tag>
+    "fileCount": <amount of files having the tag>
   }
   // […]
 ]